 There’s no doubt that some attacks will succeed and that Active Directory-centric security solutions must integrate seamlessly with the incident response practice.

-That means providing analysts with the ability to drill down into the Directory’s events (not logs) with a complete visibility on the events’ details (which are truncated in logs).
+That means providing analysts with the ability to drill down into the directory’s events (not logs) with complete visibility on the events’ details (which are truncated in logs).

 For the most trivial incidents, the ability to trigger automatic remediations through SOAR integrations is a vital addition to alleviate the burden SOC and IR analysts bear on a daily basis.

-We’ve seen that the insider threat is multiform.
-Fortunately, there are a few common denominators to the various actors behind these terms.
-Most notably, organizations must ensure that their HR governance is enforced technically throughout the entire user lifecycle, and that Directory Services, being the most obvious targets in actual attacks, get dedicated protections for anticipating threats, detecting attacks, and responding to breaches.
+The insider threat takes many forms.
+Fortunately, there are a few common denominators to the various actors behind them.
+Most notably, organizations must ensure that their HR governance is enforced technically throughout the entire user lifecycle and that directory services, being the most obvious targets, get dedicated protections for anticipating threats, detecting attacks, and responding to breaches.